-You can use the Users List to manage your community site's user records.
+In the Admin interface, you can use the Users List to manage your user records.

 IMPORTANT: Managing user records on this list page is meant for customers who are not integrated with an AMS/CRM; integration customers should manage their user records in that system.